Statutory Interpretation in Practice: Skills for Lawyers, Drafters and Decision-Makers

 • Implications for statutory interpretation legal advice and litigation

-Presented by Matthew Smith, Barrister, Thorndon Chambers
+Presented by Matthew Smith KC, Thorndon Chambers

 11.15am to 12.15pm Legislative Drafting & Reform